Frequently Asked Questions

 You may contact an Ethics Commission Special Investigator at (614) 466-7090 to determine whether or not your allegation falls within the authority of the Commission, as defined in Ohio’s Ethics Law.
 Once this determination is made, the Investigator will mail to you an Allegation Form to be completed and returned to the Commission

-For more information on filing a complaint click here.
+More information on filing a complaint can be found in Investigations.

-A list of commission memebers as well as brief bios can be found here.
+A list of commission memebers as well as brief bios can be found in Commission Members.

-You can submit a request for a copy of a financial disclosure statement from the Commission in four ways:
+You can submit a public records request in four ways:

 Ohio Ethics Commission